algesten/str0m/docs/BWE.md

 ### WebRTC revision

-The baseline WebRTC revision for the BWE implementation is:
+This git revision we have aligned the str0m impl to.

 **Revision**: 2bc24d44be71c186ee0756725abaed7015fbc8bc